awsdocs/aws-amplify-console-user-guide/doc_source/custom-headers.md

 1. Redeploy the app to apply the new custom headers\.
    + For a CI/CD app, navigate to the branch to deploy and choose **Redeploy this version**\.
 You can also perform a new build from your Git repository\.
-   + For a manual deploy app, deploy the app again in the Amplify Console\.
+   + For a manual deploy app, deploy the app again in the Amplify console\.

 **To set custom headers using the customHttp\.yml file**

-1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.
+1. Sign in to the AWS Management Console and open the [Amplify console](https://console.aws.amazon.com/amplify/)\.

 1. Choose the app to set custom headers for\.